vaerospace/zlf/README.md

 # zlf
-zero length compressor
+zero length compressor - THE ULTIMATE FILE COMPRESSOR IS HERE !!!
-# XOR stack logic technology
+# XOR stack logic technology - USES XOR STACKING TO COMPRESS COMPUTER FILES TO ALMOST NOTHING
+#                              A BILLIION TERRA BYTES CAN BE COMPRESSED INTO 10 KILOBYTES

 Sat Oct 14 2017 <br><br>
 --- new working code and build tutorial for beginners under construction<br>